-Step 1: The very first step you need to do when selling on Google Shopping is sign up a Google Merchant Center.
+The very first step you need to do when selling on Google Shopping is to sign up for a Google Merchant Center account.

 This place is where you can manage your listings and post your products manually.

-From the dashboard, you need to fill in some information like store URL, store name, your country of your business.
+From the dashboard, you need to fill in some information like store URL, store name, and the country of your business.
 After that, Google will ask you to upload a file to your server to validate your site ownership.

-After signing up the Google Merchant account, you can manage all the business’ activities like product listings, orders, tax or shipping details.
+After signing up for the Google Merchant account, you can manage all the business activities like product listings, orders, tax, or shipping details.

-Once you’ve done these step, all your selected listings will appear in the Merchant Center and you’re ready to sell on Google Shopping.
+Once you’ve done these steps, all your selected listings will appear in the Merchant Center, and you’re ready to sell on Google Shopping.

-Step 3: To reach wider audiences, you sure need to buy shopping ads.
+To reach a wider audience, you sure need to buy Google shopping ads.